NSHoffman/N7ZedsMut/README.md

 ### Patriarch

-- Patriarch now has moving chaingun attack, chaingunning with no stops.
+- Patriarch's impale attack range has been increased.
+- Patriarch's radial attack animation has been trimmed so he won't waste time boasting.
+- Patriarch's got one new melee animation (actually old one, but unused).
+All melee animation rates increased to 1.25.
+- Patriarch now has 3 types of chaingun attack: stationary (vanilla) - most accurate; walking - less accurate, but somewhat mobile; running - least accurate, allows for best patriarch mobility when chasing players.
 - Patriarch shoots several rockets during one attack.
-- Patriarch's rockets can hit targets mid-air.
+Patriarch's rockets can hit targets mid-air.
-- Patriarch gets invisible and non-blocking when escaping/healing.
-Only commandos can see and damage him in this state.
+- Patriarch is invisible when escaping and healing.
-- Patriarch got one new melee animation (actually old, but unused).
-All melee animation rates increased to 1.25.
+- Patriarch can ignore some incoming damage when escaping or healing.
-- Patriarch spawns a squad of pseudos after 3rd heal.
+- Patriarch can spawn a squad of pseudos after heal.
 Pseudo patriarchs behave similarly to pseudo stalkers.
-- Patriarch's impale attack range is increased.
-- Patriarch, with a small chance, can teleport to a target if it's far enough.
+- Patriarch can teleport to a target if it's far enough.
-- Patriarch, with a small chance, can use shield for a couple of seconds.
+- Patriarch can activate shield for a couple of seconds.
+- Patriarch can destroy pipe bombs when there are players nearby.
+- Patriarch can destroy welded doors when there are players nearby.
+- Patriarch can radial attack players circling around him during chaingun attack (He won't though until he gets damaged).
+- Patriarch can evade significant damage by switching places with one of the alive pseudos.

 ## Fixes

-- Stalkers cannot be kited.
+- Fixed Stalkers kiting.
-- Gorefasts cannot be kited.
+- Fixed Gorefasts kiting.
-- Patriarch cannot be kited after 1st heal.
+- Fixed Patriarch kiting (configurable).
-- Patriarch will not proceed with charging once his health level gets low.
+- Fixed Siren's attack damaging players after decapitation.
+- Fixed Husk trying to shoot when falling.
+- Fixed fleshpound's spinning when raging and other ZEDs are around.

 ## Changelog

 All the changes and updates starting from version `1.2.0` can be found in the separate [`CHANGELOG.md`](./CHANGELOG.md) file.

+## Credits

+- [Shtoyan](https://github.com/Shtoyan) - For making the world a better place with his [KFHardPat mutator](https://github.com/InsultingPros/KFHardPatF).
+- [Scaryghost](https://github.com/scaryghost) - For [SuperZombieMut](https://github.com/scaryghost/SuperZombieMut) which inspired creation of this very mutator.
+- [Half-Dead](https://forums.tripwireinteractive.com/index.php?threads/replacement-grittier-classic-style-zeds.80060/) - For Grittier Zeds skin pack.

 ## Contacts